Nuo27/Nuo27.github.io/pages/about.md

 ---

 Hi I am **{{ site.author.name }}** :wave:,<br>
-I am a recently Graduate from UTS studying Game Development as major and Data analytics as minor.
-I mainly using C#,C++ in Unity and Unreal Engine.
+I am a recent Graduate from UTS studying Game Development as a major and Data Analytics as a minor.
+I mainly use C#, C++ in Unity and Unreal Engine.
 Python for analysing data.
-Java,Swift for application Development, and SQL for Database management.
-I've done a few original games, which can be found in the portfolio, and some classic games recreations.
-I've also completed serveral applications, plugins or element systems from school projects.
+Java, Swift for Application Development, and SQL for Database Management.
+I've done a few original games, which can be found below, and some classic game recreations.
+I've also completed several applications, plugins, and element systems from school projects.

 ---